Crocodile (Black Mirror): Analysis

 The writers were inspired by the aesthetic of Nordic noir, a genre of crime fiction in the Nordic countries.
 David Sims of The Atlantic additionally identified elements of psychological thriller, and Charles Bramesco of Vulture found "a familiar series of law-and-order beats".
 Shazia has the "detective role" in the story, according to Nick Harley of Den of Geek.
 Harley and The Guardian's Lanre Bakare both found it one of the bleakest episodes of Black Mirror, and Paste's Jacob Oller wrote that there was an "unrelenting pessimism at the heart of the story".

-Critics suggested various motivations or emotions behind Mia's actions.
-Louisa Mellor of Den of Geek found her to be "traumatised by her actions but ... stuck on a murderous path from which she can't turn back".
+Mia's home can be seen to reflect her character: it is larger than it appears, suggesting secrecy, and its numerous windows contrast with the heavy stone and concrete used in construction.
+Louisa Mellor of Den of Geek found Mia to be "traumatised by her actions but ... stuck on a murderous path from which she can't turn back".
 The Telegraph's Chris Harvey saw a message that "there in all of us, a long way down" is the propensity to murder.
 Prior to her killing spree, Bramesco found that Mia was "trying her best to be a dutiful mother and wife while pursuing excellence as an architecture expert".
 Writing for The Verge, Laura Hudson viewed that Mia "benefits from the presumption of innocence" as a white woman, and that she is "effective" as "an unlikely killer".
 Hudson noted that most of Mia's victims are people of colour and drew comparisons to Get Out (2017), a horror film which she said "positioned white femininity as the canny, quiet heart of its violence".

 Oller saw Mia's predicament as like the video game Until Dawn (2015), describing that in the game "your every decision begins a series of butterfly effects".
+Jason Koebler of Vice noted that Mia does not read the End-User License Agreement (EULA) for the Recaller, and suggests that Shazia is lying about the "legal requirement" to use the Recaller, as she previously implied Mia could opt out.
+Thus, Mia reading the EULA could have allowed her to decline, and the later murders would not have happened.